 As a general insurer Sovereign writes short term monthly renewable contracts.
 These contracts individually and collectively present a relatively small financial risk when compared to the other principle risks noted below.
 However, as an insurer we do review, calculate and manage our potential insurance exposures and ensure that we hold sufficient capital in available cash in a mixture of immediately available, short term or longer term maturity deposits to ensure that sufficient cash will be available to meet the requirements of 12 months claims as they fall due.
-Refer to note 13, financial instruments, on pages 43 and 44.
+Refer to note 13 on financial instruments.